 Simply plug one adapter into a power socket near your router and connect it to the router using an Ethernet cable (usually supplied in the box).

-But if you really need Wi-Fi, you can buy Powerline adapters with a built-in Wi-Fi hotspot.
-These create a new Wi-Fi hotspot - not merely boosted signals as you get with a Wi-Fi extender.
+In most cases these create a new Wi-Fi hotspot - not merely boosted signals as you get with a Wi-Fi extender.
 They cost more but are much more versatile and can provide faster speeds than mere extenders.

 Wi-Fi extenders such as TP-Link’s TL-WA860RE can cost at little as £20 / US$20.
 Wi-Fi extenders work by 'capturing' the wireless signal from your router and then rebroadcasting it.

 This strengthens the signal from a router on a different floor of a house or on the opposite side of a building.